shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 #### CategoryIndex::getExportDataForIds()

-To finish partial exports we need to implement the last unimplemented method in `CategoryIndex` – to return all categories by their identifiers.
+To finish partial exports, we need to implement the last unimplemented method in `CategoryIndex` – to return all categories by their identifiers.
-We may also use already existing method from `CategoryRepository`.
+We may also use an already existing method from `CategoryRepository`.

 ```php
 /**